danielgp/tableau-hyper-management/README.md

     - string;
 - support for empty field content for any data type (required re-interpreting CSV to be accepted by Hyper Inserter);

-## Planned features to add (of course, when time will permit / help would be appreciated / votes|feedback is welcomed, see)
+## Planned features to add (of course, when time will permit / help would be appreciated / votes|feedback is welcomed)

 - additional formats to be recognized, like:
     - date-USA-medium;